timflutre/PlantBreedGame/README.md

 # Citation

-A scientific article is currently in preparation.
-This repository is made available in the mean time for pedagogical reasons.
-As the authors invested time and effort in creating this package, please cite it as:
+As the authors invested time and effort in creating this game, please cite the following [letter](https://dl.sciencesocieties.org/publications/cs/abstracts/0/0/cropsci2019.03.0183le) to the editor of Crop Science:

 ```
-Flutre T, Diot J, David J. PlantBreedGame: A Serious Game Which Puts Students In The Breeder's Seat.
-2019. https://sourcesup.renater.fr/plantbreedgame/
+Flutre, T., Diot, J., and David, J. (2019).
+PlantBreedGame: A Serious Game that Puts Students in the Breeder’s Seat.
+Crop Science.
+DOI 10.2135/cropsci2019.03.0183le
 ```